-According to Connie Glaser, author and women’s leadership expert, societal expectations for female behavior promote modesty and collaboration, but these characteristics don’t necessarily lead to professional advancement.
+According to Connie Glaser, author and women’s leadership expert, societal expectations for female behaviour promote modesty and collaboration, but these characteristics don’t necessarily lead to professional advancement.
 This requires actions closely associated with standing out from the crowd rather than blending in, by being able to identify, articulate and promote our USPs.

-We know that women are competitive and are more than willing to be highly visible in all sorts of other arenas (homes, husbands, kids, recipes, gardens, b.m.i.).
-But how can women overcome this reluctance to self promote professionally and develop a badly needed personal brand, which for many doesn’t come naturally?
+We know that women are competitive and are more than willing to be highly visible in all sorts of other arenas (homes, husbands, kids, recipes, gardens, b.m.i.)
+But how can women overcome this reluctance to self-promote professionally and develop a badly needed personal brand, which for many doesn’t come naturally?

 Snow boarding is a learned skill.
 So are driving and dancing.
 But women do learn how to do all three.